Morton Stadium: Usage

 Morton Stadium is the centre for athletics events in Dublin city.
 It is also the home track for the Clonliffe Harriers athletics club.

 The stadium hosted Shelbourne Ladies F.C. and Drumcondra F.C., and has also been home ground for Shamrock Rovers (from 1999–2001), Dublin City, Raheny United F.C. and the now-defunct Sporting Fingal F.C.

-American football games have also been held here.